matomatical/8bIT-Project/README.md

 }
 ```

-Once you have finished, running `sh test.sh` (from within `Server/`) will compile and run all tests, including your new ones.
+Once you have finished, running `sh test.sh` again (from within `Server/`) as per the instructions above will compile and run all tests, including your new ones.

 #### Server Logs

 While the server is running, it contributes to a logfile.

-(Information about this will go here.)
+This logfile can be found at either `Server/bin/logfile.txt` or `Server/logfile.txt`, depending on how the server was started.
+Check it out to see details of the interactions with connecting clients.

 ## Contribution guidelines ##